1

 – Solar Mike

-Jun 16, 2020 at 17:46
+Commented Jun 16, 2020 at 17:46

 • @SolarMike thank you, I posted this in academia, where I think people have a better idea of the nuances of graduate work.
 I appreciate the response!
-Jun 16, 2020 at 17:51
+Commented Jun 16, 2020 at 17:51

 You say at the top that "but their main concern was if the content made sense and had good logic flow".
 If they had asked to point out typos, you would have probably asked for an editable copy as well, correct?
 You perhaps should have mentioned that there were still a lot of typos that needed to be cleaned up, but it's also understandable to think that their word processor would be all red because of them, so that was something they would clean up.